Are you ready for some serious fun!

 As part of the Rescue course you will be required to hold a current First-aid certificate completed within the last two years.
 If you don’t already have this then you will need to do the Emergency First Response Course.
 This is a one day classroom based course covering basic First Aid and CPR.
 Ideally this course wants to be done before the Rescue course for maximum benefit.
 It can be done afterwards but your Rescue certification will be put on hold until the EFR course has been completed.

-You must hold PADI Advanced or Junior Advanced diver certification.
+You must hold Advanced or Junior Advanced diver certification.
 Minimum 12 years old.
 For those people who haven’t dived for a while some form of pool practice session or supervised open water dive may be required to evaluate your diving skills before starting your course.
 Please ask for details when you book your course.

-The cost of the PADI Rescue Diver course includes all instruction, course materials and certification.
-Also included is the PADI Rescue Diver manual.
+The cost of the Rescue Diver course includes all instruction, course materials and certification.
+Also included is the Rescue Diver manual.
 This is required for home study, completion of knowledge reviews and course reference.
 Equipment hire and incidental costs are not included.

 Equipment hire.
 Dependent on weather conditions and therefore dive sites, other costs may include boat/site/transport/accommodation fees etc.